 Figure 4: Schematic diagram of measuring observation areas on the surface of ECC mixture specimen

-into five observation areas.
-The schematic diagram of observation measurement is shown in Figure 4.
-In each observation area, we recorded one data sample if the crack width showed little change along the vertical force; Otherwise, we recorded multiple data samples with different crack widths separately before and after self-healing, while the crack width is inconsistent along the vertical force.
-For example, the front end of the crack is wide, and the rear part is narrow.
-Totally, 617 data samples were collected from nine mixtures to construct machine learning training-testing dataset.
+into five observation areas as shown in Figure 4.
+In each observation area, only one crack width was collected if the crack size showed little or no change along the vertical force, otherwise multiple crack data up to XX cracks in each area were examined.
+Totally, 617 crack data were collected [xx] and used to construct the ML training-testing dataset.
 Table 4 shows the number of collected samples and range of crack width before and after self-healing in each mixture.

-Table 4: Number of crack samples and range of crack width before and after self-healing collected from nine ECC mixes
+Table 4: Number of crack samples and range of crack width before and after self-healing collected from the ECC mixes